 Elite Surgical understands that making the decision to have any cosmetic surgery isn’t taken lightly and that’s why our Aftercare programme promises to be with you every step of the way.
 Our highly experienced lead plastic surgeon and Medical Director, Mr Sultan Hassan is committed to giving you access to a member of our clinical team 24/7 which proves just how committed we are to ensuring any concerns or questions you have will be answered quickly.

-Additional days stay in hospital where needed free of charge
+Additional days stay in hospital where needed free of charge in the event of an unexpected clinical issue.

-Additional drugs and dressings supplied at no extra cost
+Additional drugs and dressings supplied at no extra cost (excludes additional pressure support garments)

-Access to emergency telephone support (numbers supplied at discharge) which you can use at any time during your recovery or even up to 12 months later.
+Access to emergency hospital telephone support (numbers supplied at discharge) which you can use at any time during your recovery or even up to 12 months later.

 Out of aftercare appointments are chargeable.